Careers advice: Developing your 21st century career

-In this blog Sonja Stockton, Careers Manager at WBS, explores how careers and the job market have evolved in the 21st century, including the emergence of AI, flatter organisations and the aging workforce.
+In this blog Sonja Stockton, Alumni Careers Manager at WBS, explores how you can develop your 21st century career and how the job market has evolved in the 21st century, from the emergence of AI, to flatter organisations and the aging workforce.

 Rewarding graduate careers used to hold a pure and simple truth; get hired as a bright new graduate into an entry level role and then steadily climb the corporate ladder, developing and refining a core skill set until retirement.
 Graduate programmes were later introduced to complement this model to better identify the pool of specialists or generalists to fill appropriate leadership pipelines.
 This simple progression model enabled organisations to develop and progress individuals in a planned and controlled way and those who fell into the familiar bottom left hand box of so many 9 box talent management grids stayed until retirement or left.

 Today this model of a ladder-like career is disappearing.
 We have seen organisations becoming flatter, working in matrix teams often remotely, an aging workforce, the new skills of the tech savvy gen z,and now more than ever before the use of AI replacing transactional human tasks.
 To quote a familiar adage, the only constant then is change as skills become obsolete and a very different career line of sight is being drawn.

 LinkedIn co-founder Reid Hoffman, cited in Catch the Wave by Josh Bersin, believes that careers are now simply ‘tours of duty’ with LinkedIn research showing that on average new degree holders have twice as many jobs in the 5 years post graduation than they did in 1980s.

 So what does this mean for a 21st century career?
 In Deloitte’s Human Capital Trends Report 2018, 21st century careers are described as follows: